ILIAS-eLearning/ILIAS/Services/AuthShibboleth/README.SHIBBOLETH.txt

 How to upgrade your Service Provider to 2.x
 -------------------------------------------------------------------------------

-In case your upgrade your Service Provider 1.3.x to 2.x, be aware of the fact that in version 2.0 the default behaviour regarding attribute propagation changed.
+In case you want to upgrade your Service Provider from 1.3.x to 2.x, be aware that in version 2.0 the default behaviour regarding attribute names in the web server environment changed.
-While the Service Provider 1.3.x published the Shibboleth attributes to the web server environment as HTTP Request headers, the Service Provider 2.x publishes attributes as environment variables, which increases the security for some platforms.
+While the Service Provider 1.3.x published the Shibboleth attributes to the web server environment as HTTP Request headers, the Service Provider 2.x publishes attributes as environment variables, which increases the security for some platforms and allows the attributes to have the exact names as defined in the Shibboleth attribute-map.xml file.
 However, this change has the effect that the attribute names change.
-E.g. while the surname attribute was published as 'HTTP_SHIB_PERSON_SURNAME' with 1.3.x, this attribute will be available in $_SERVER['Shib-Person-surname'] or depending on your /etc/shibboleth/attribute-map.xml file just as
+E.g. while the surname attribute was published as HTTP header 'HTTP_SHIB_PERSON_SURNAME' by 1.3.x, this attribute will be available in $_SERVER['Shib-Person-surname'] (depending on /etc/shibboleth/attribute-map.xml) or just as $_SERVER['sn'].
-$_SERVER['sn'].
-Because ILIAS needs to know what Shibboleth attributes it shall map onto which ILIAS user profile field, one has to make sure the mapping is updated as well after the Service Provider upgrade.
+Because ILIAS needs to know what Shibboleth attribute names shall be mapped for an ILIAS user profile field, one has to make sure the mapping is updated after the Shibboleth Service Provider upgrade.

 ********************************************************************************
 Because you risk locking yourself out of ILIAS it is strongly